White revolution (India): Program implementation

-Operation Flood was implemented in Three phases:
+Operation Flood was implemented in three phases:

 Phase I

 Phase I (1970–1980) was financed by the sale of skimmed milk powder and butter oil donated by the European Economic Community (EEC) through the World Food Program (WFP).
-NDDB planned the program and negotiated the details of EEC assistance.
-During this phase Operation Flood linked 18 of India's premier milk sheds with consumers in India's major metropolitan cities: Delhi, Mumbai, Kolkata, and Chennai, establishing mother dairies in the four metros.
-Operation Flood-I was originally meant to be completed in 1975, but it eventually lasted until the end of 1979, at a total cost of Rs.1.16 billion.
+NDDB planned the programme and negotiated the details of EEC assistance.
+During this phase, Operation Flood linked 18 of India's premier milk sheds with consumers in India's major metropolitan cities: Delhi, Mumbai, Kolkata, and Chennai, establishing mother dairies in the four metros.
+Operation Flood-I was originally meant to be completed in 1975, but it eventually lasted until the end of 1979, at a total cost of ₹1.16 billion.

 At the start of Operation Flood-I, in 1970, certain aims were kept in view for the implementation of the programs: